Hope fading as deaths in Turkey, Syria quake pass 11,000

 Stories of rescues continued to provide hope that some people still trapped might be found alive.
 A crying newborn still connected by the umbilical cord to her deceased mother was rescued Monday in Syria.
 In Turkey’s Kahramanmaras, rescuers pulled a 3-year-old boy from the rubble.

-But David Alexander, a professor of emergency planning and management at University College London, said data from past earthquakes suggested the likelihood of survival was now slim, particularly for individuals who suffered serious injuries or significant blood loss.
+But David Alexander, a professor of emergency planning and management at University College London, said data from past earthquakes suggested the likelihood of survival was now slim, particularly for individuals who suffered serious injuries.

 “Statistically, today is the day when we’re going to stop finding people,” he said.
 “That doesn’t mean we should stop searching.”